hpcac/ISCBot/README.rst

   ``@restricted``

   Resets PDU's peak power value specified by a given IP.
-  After starting the command, please answer to the bot asking you for the IP address of the PDU to reset by sending the last 3 digits of the IP address.
+  After starting the command you must choose the team for which you want to reset all correspnding PDUs.
+  This process takes some time, be patient :).

 ``/help``
   Prints out help.